Perlkonig/grav-plugin-webmention/README.md

     - `route` is the route external clients will need to contact to notify you.
 You can (and probably should) institute rate limiting and other security measures at the server level on this route.

-    - `async` determines whether you handle notifications asynchronously or not. **It is strongly recommended that you leave this to `true`!** Otherwise you open yourself up to denial-of-service attacks.
+    - `async` determines whether you handle notifications asynchronously or not. **It is strongly recommended that you leave this as `true`!** Otherwise you open yourself up to denial-of-service attacks.

       If set to `true`, the plugin will store the webmention request but not action it.
 You will need to use the admin page or the CLI to process incoming requests.